Who We Are

 Mr. Olk is a founding member and serves on the Executive Board of PTACC (Police, Treatment and Community Collaborative.)
-Tom is the founder and former Chief Executive Officer of DISC Village, Inc., a private non-profit organization in Tallahassee, Florida he co-founded in 1972.
+Tom is the former Chief Executive Officer of DISC Village, Inc., a private non-profit organization in Tallahassee, Florida he co-founded in 1972.
 DISC Village is one of the largest comprehensive behavioral healthcare organizations in Florida, specializing in prevention, intervention and treatment, providing services to more than 10,000 individuals and families each year in Tallahassee and seven surrounding counties.
 Tom has chaired or served on the Florida Juvenile Justice Association, Certification Board for Addiction Professionals of Florida, and the Florida Alcohol and Drug Abuse Association Children’s Committee.
 He developed the Florida Juvenile Civil Citation Program, and the first of its kind, the Florida Adult Civil Citation Program, enabling related legislation.

 Peria Duncan is the Assistant Director of the Civil Citation Network.